 Born 16th June 1938 in New York to parents Carolina Bush and Frederic James Oates, Joyce’s life began simply.
 Raised as a catholic (though now an atheist), her first school was the same as her mother’s, a small, one-roomed school in which she soon learned the joy of reading.

 She transferred to several other larger high schools and eventually became the first of her family to graduate high school.
 Thanks to a sponsorship she then attended Syracuse University, which she described as “a very exciting place academically and intellectually.”

-Joyce’s personal life could be described as both joyfully simplistic and heart-wrenchingly tragic.
+Her personal life could be described as both joyfully simplistic and heart-wrenchingly tragic.
 She married her first husband Raymond J. Smith in 1961, and together they founded several papers and reviews which they edited together.

-She described the union as “a marriage of life minds – both my husband and I are so interested in literature and we read the same books…it’s a very collaborative and imaginative marriage.”
+Joyce Carol Oates described the union as “a marriage of life minds – both my husband and I are so interested in literature and we read the same books…it’s a very collaborative and imaginative marriage.”

 Tragically, Smith died in 2008 due to complications with an intense case of pneumonia.
 Joyce stated that she had very little energy since her husband’s death and often felt little interest in writing since her loss.
 However, Joyce went on to marry Professor Charles Gross in the early months of 2009.

-Joyce’s awards are too numerous to name here, but it is safe to say that she has been appreciated readers, critics and acadmics.
+Joyce’s awards are too numerous to name here, but it is safe to say that she has been appreciated readers, critics and academics.
 Significantly, Joyce has won her latest award this year, the Stone Lifetime Literary Award, which complements quite well her 2010 National Humanities Medal.